pachterlab/seqspec/docs/SEQSPEC_TOOL.md

 - `-m MODALITY` is the modality that the `-r REGION`region resides in.
 - `-i IDs` is the ID of the object you are indexing.
 - `yaml` corresponds to the `seqspec` file.
+- `--subregion-type` filters to a specific region_type in some formats (e.g., seqkit)
+- `--no-overlap` removes overlapping regions across coordinates (stable, by first occurrence)

 ### Examples